Credit Score vs Credit Risk Assessment

 What factors affect credit risk assessment?

-Is risk score and credit score the same?
+Are risk scores and credit scores the same?

-No, a credit score is different from a credit risk assessment.
+No, both are different.
 The latter gives a more comprehensive idea about the possibility of a borrower defaulting on repayment.

 How to calculate credit risk score?

-A credit risk score is evaluated by different credit agencies by factoring in a range of factors related to your credit repayment ability.
+Different credit agencies evaluate scores by factoring in a range of factors related to your credit repayment ability.

 What is a good credit risk score?